 Theta Pi Sing

 Theta Pi Sigma is proud to announce our first philanthropy event, Theta Pi Sing!
 There will be live music from Case in Point and Blue Theory as well as YOU if you're interested in the open mic karaoke at the end, and lots of delicious food!
-There is a $3 suggested donation for event attendance and raffle tickets (for Happy Dog at the Euclid Tavern) are $1 each, and all proceeds go to the LGBT Center of Greater Cleveland.
+There is a $3 suggested donation for event attendance and raffle tickets are $1 each, and all proceeds go to the LGBT Center of Greater Cleveland.
 Come get to know our members while benefitting a great cause!

 Philanthropy and service are extremely important parts of what the Eta Chapter does.
 For this reason, we are dedicated to our relationship with and philanthropic giving to the LGBT Center of Greater Cleveland.